Here is a Project Management Checklist for design and production of a multi-media platform.

 21. What learning support will be provided (eg. technical and educational)?

-Learn more about the necessary steps through project management certification.
+Learn more about the necessary steps on a project management checklist through project management certification.